How To #28: 8 Ways Brands Share Product Placement Exposure For Sales

 Seeing a brand in your favorite television show in an organic product placement is proven to affect buyer's decisions and opinions of that brand.
 In fact, 51% of consumers admit to purchasing product after seeing it in a TV show or movie.
 That's a tremendous number of people who are influenced to purchase not through traditional advertising - but through the brand being embedded in their favored content.

-The Eight Best Ways To Expand On Onscreen Exposure Into The Social Universe
+Eight Ways To Expand Onscreen Exposure

 We put together the eight best ways that your brand can capitalize on your on screen exposures through social media, getting additional publicity to amplify the value of the product placement.